Our mission is to fuel innovation in business, spark new ideas through research, and launch the careers of our students.

-The College of Business is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.* AACSB provides the highest standard of accreditation offered to business schools worldwide, with fewer than 25% of U.S. business schools and fewer than 5% of worldwide business schools achieving the distinction.
+The College of Business is accredited by AACSB International.
+AACSB provides the highest standard of accreditation offered to business schools worldwide, with fewer than 25% of U.S. business schools and fewer than 5% of worldwide business schools achieving the distinction.
 To maintain AACSB accreditation, we must have a specific plan and sufficient resources to support high quality undergraduate and graduate programs, a highly qualified faculty who maintain credentials through continuous research or engagement with practice, and a process for assessing that our students are learning what we teach.
-We report to AACSB annually and undergo a comprehensive site visit every five years.
+We report to AACSB annually and undergo a comprehensive review every five years.

 Bachelor of Science in Business Administration (BSBA)

-The BSBA is a comprehensive four-year program that prepares graduates to be managers, leaders, and technical specialists in business, not-for-profit, and government organizations.
+The Bachelor of Science in Business Administration (BSBA) degree is a comprehensive four-year program that prepares graduates to be managers, leaders, and technical specialists in business, not-for-profit, and government organizations.
 The degree program includes a liberal arts and science foundation (called Charger Foundations), a business core curriculum, a business major, a concentration within the major, and a choice of elective courses.
 During the first two years, students focus on Charger Foundations with coursework in composition, the humanities and fine arts, history, social and behavioral sciences, natural and physical sciences, and mathematics.
 Charger Foundation courses are designed to broaden intellectual awareness and enhance the development of cultural literacy and analytical thinking.
-During the remaining two years, students first study the core foundations of business, then they focus on a specific major in either accounting, finance, management, information systems, or marketing.
-Within each major, students have an opportunity to further concentrate their program in an area of particular interest such as investments, federal contract accounting, human resource management, supply chain management, and other areas.
+During the remaining two years, students first study the core foundations of business, then they focus on a specific major in either accounting, finance, information systems, management, or marketing.
+Within each major, students have an opportunity to further concentrate their program in an area of particular interest such as cybersecurity, federal contracting, human resource management, supply chain management, and other areas.

 Bachelor of Science in Economics and Computational Analysis (BSECA)